 Peppermint oil is great here too.
 Again, I don’t typically get headaches, but when the occasional one strikes, just a drop of peppermint rubbed on my temples has taken the pain away.
 Amazing.
 My youngest gets headaches sometimes, but his have been diminishing since starting Nutritional Balancing therapy.
 Regardless, he has found relief with the peppermint as well.

 My youngest had growing pains regularly until we started Nutritional Balancing.
 Now, he really only gets them every once in awhile.
-These pains were one of the first things that we tried the YL Essential Oils on.
+These pains were one of the first things that we tried essential oils on.
 I was really skeptical – “So, how on earth is an oil going to help with something painful going on inside of him?”

 Well, they did.
-We’ve used Peppermint, Wintergreen, and YL’s blend, Pan Away, all of which have helped him.
+We’ve used Peppermint, Wintergreen, and a blend for pain, all of which have helped him.
 What a blessing to have your little one, who was in pain a moment ago, say to you, “Mom, I really think it’s working!
 I feel better!”